GeoffCox/WebAppGuide/react-web-app/Instructions.md

 }
 ````

+# Configure webpack for HMR

-6. Update webpack.config.js to add MHR middleware to the entry point.
+1. Update webpack.config.js to add MHR middleware to the entry point.

 ````
 module.exports = {